 The DUNE Far Detector

-The DUNE collaboration will use state-of-the-art Liquid Argon Time-Projection Chamber (LArTPC) technology for the massive neutrino detectors planned at the Sanford Lab site.
+The DUNE collaboration will use state-of-the-art Liquid Argon Time-Projection Chamber (LArTPC) technology for the massive neutrino detector planned at the Sanford Lab site.
 Active particle detector elements will be immersed in liquid argon (LAr).
 Argon, a gas at room temperature, condenses to a liquid when cooled below -186°C (-303°F).

 The four cryostats of the far detector will hold combined a total of 68,000 tons of liquid argon as the target material.
 Neutrino interactions in the liquid argon will produce ionization electrons that drift to wire planes (the TPC elements) in the fluid due to the presence of a high-voltage electric field.